 Leave Formalities: 1 weekly off and festivals and national holidays given by the hotel.
-03 days medical leave supported by a medical certificate.
+10 days medical leave supported by a medical certificate.
 Leave taken must be made up by doing double shifts or working on weekly offs.
 Attendance in the training would be calculated on the basis of Certificate issued by Training Manager/ HR Manager / Concerned Officer of the unit trained in.
-Industrial Exposure will require an input of 28 working days.
-Students who are unable to complete a minimum of 15 days of industrial training would be disallowed from appearing in the term end examinations.
-Students who complete more than 15 days of industrial exposure but are unable to complete minimum 21 days due to medical reasons may make good during the vacations.
+Industrial Exposure will require an input of 120 working days (20 weeks x 06 days = 120 days).
+Students who are unable to complete a minimum of 45 days of industrial training would be disallowed from appearing in the term end examinations.
+Students who complete more than 45 days of industrial exposure but are unable to complete minimum 90 days due to medical reasons may make good during the vacations.
 Such students will be treated as 'absent' in industrial training and results.